 This session will discuss organic production of fiber & oilseed crops including hemp, flax, sunflower and many others.
 After discussing agronomics, small scale oil processing including fiber characteristics will be discussed.

-Tuesday Afternoon Session - The Basics of Organic Crop Finance
+Tuesday Afternoon Session - Understanding the Basis of Agriculture Finance & Alternative Loan Programs

 Presenter - Jordan Risser